naia18/Networks-RP/README.md

 Finally, the file **Shock_ALL.R** estimates a logit model that explains to a great extent the original network, we calibrate the parameters left of the model, and we propose a potential post-shock scenario constructed with the calibrated parameters and estimated coefficients for all villages.

 **30th_Vil_Visualisation.R** is used to create an interactive graph with visNetwork for the 30th village, but could be any other village.

+## Google Earth Engine
+In order to analyse the weather conditions of the Karnataka state and defend the fact that it would be pertinent to study this region, I compute a brief analysis based on the LTA of rainfall in the Karnataka state in Google Earth Engine.
+This is given in **earth\_engine\_code.js**.